-- In cases of that vacancy and any other which might occur on the Board, the remaining Directors-at-Large shall elect a member of the AIO to fill the office until the next annual business session, at which time the membership shall elect a member to complete said unexpired term.
+In cases of that vacancy and any other which might occur on the Board, the remaining Directors-at-Large shall elect a member of the AIO to fill the office until the next Business Meeting or election, at which time the membership shall elect a member to complete said unexpired term.

 7.05 Dual Offices